UNIVERSITY OF MICHIGAN

 Dance/Party Program Advisor

 The Program Advisor’s role is to advise student organizations in the planning and successful implementation of their major dances and parties, work with the students to coordinate all aspects of the event from beginning to end, and be a dependable resource for them.
+This advisor is a staff member identified by the Center for Campus Involvement.

 Advertising for Dance/Party events must be reviewed by the Dance/Party Program Advisor prior to distribution.
 Advertising an event prior to event confirmation is prohibited and may result in denial of the request to use facilities.